 The main things you want to figure out are:

-- Where does it earn its revenue?
+- How does it earn its revenue?

 - How consistent and stable is it?

 Does the money come in consistently and is it likely to keep continuing over the next months and years?
 You don’t want to buy a website and find out after that it’s not bringing in revenue on a consistent basis.

 - Is it diversified?